 The comprehensive examination must be on a topic that is independent of the student's thesis area and, once selected by the candidate and supervisor, must be approved by the supervisory committee.
 An examination committee will consist of three faculty members who have expertise in three sub-topics related to the main topic area with one of these members being from the candidate's Supervisory Committee.
 The comprehensive examination will consist of a written and oral component.
 The written component will consist of three questions, one from each examiner.
 The examination will cover material from a selected set of readings that has been provided by each examiner 8 weeks in advance of the written exam date.
-The written examination will be completed within a single working day in a closed-book format.
+The written examination will be an 8-hour take-home exam delivered and submitted electronically.
+Submitted materials will be checked for originality by the Associate Chair, Graduate Studies or delegate.
+Students are expected, and encouraged, to take a 30-minute lunch.
 The student will advance to the oral examination stage within one week of the written exam date if the written answers are deemed to be acceptable by the examiners.
 If this time frame cannot be adhered to, petition must be made to the department's Associate Chair, Graduate Studies for special allowances.
 Following the oral examination, examiners will provide a single grade of fail (F), pass (P) for the student's combined written and oral answers to each question.
 The student will be deemed to have passed the comprehensive examination if they obtain a pass (P) on all three questions after the oral examination.
 Students who are unsuccessful in the examination process will be given a second opportunity according to the Policy and Regulations set out by the School of Graduate Studies.